tianyic/FaRSA/README.md

 	make

-If compiling failed due to permission issue, please compile by
+If you want to run farsa independent with current directory, run the below command in terminal:

-	sudo make
+	cp farsa /usr/bin/

 To test whether installation is successful, run the below command:

-	farsa -t test
+	./farsa -t test

 ---